-Readability is another important aspect in low poly.
+Readability is another important aspect of low poly.
 Let’s take Lovely Planet, a low poly shooter game, as an example.
-It uses both color and silhouette, so you can identify each enemy instantly.
+It uses both color and silhouette to identify each enemy instantly.
 All the enemies are red, so they stand out in the scenery.
-Also, each enemy type has a distinctive shape, so you can react to them appropriately.
+Also, each enemy type has a distinctive shape so that you can react to them appropriately.

 A bonus reason to revive the low poly art style?
 It looks gorgeous in its own right!